Samiyarpettai

-Samiyarpettai is a village on the Indian east coast about 50 km south of Pondicherry and 210 km south of Chennai, located on the Coromandel Coast of the Bay of Bengal.
+Samiyarpettai is a village in Cuddalore Division on the Indian east coast about 24 km south of Cuddalore Old Town, 50 km south of Pondicherry and 210 km south of Chennai, located on the Coromandel Coast of the Bay of Bengal.

-The coastal village of Samiyarpettai, population 1,729, lies midway between Cuddalore and Chidambaram east of Pudhuchattiram in Tamil Nadu, India.
-It is the largest of the coastal villages in the surrounding.
+It lies midway between Cuddalore and Chidambaram east of Pudhuchattiram in Tamil Nadu, India.
+It is the largest of the coastal villages in the region.

-Most of the people here make a living by fishing.
-Many other men, like from other coastal villages have moved to other countries to work to make a living.
+The coastal village of Samiyarpettai, population 1,729.

-The village is surrounded by coconut trees, with brooks running alongside the village.
-It also hosts a famous Temple "Shri Pinnai Vazhi Amman Shrine".
-Its one of the biggest temple's alongside the cuddalore coast.
+The village hosts Shri Pinnai Vazhi Amman Shrine which is one of the biggest temple on the Cuddalore coast.

-Recently, Samiyarpettai beach is getting crowd's attention and has become one of the popular holiday spot.
+The Samiyarpettai beach is a popular holiday spot.